Sent from Gitmo to UAE, detainees fear final stop: Yemen

 Their destination is a poor Arab country wracked by a grinding civil war for the past six years.
 Torture and arbitrary detention are widespread in networks of secret and formal prisons run by various factions controlling different parts of the country.

-“Here the legitimate government itself is not safe.
-Who will be in charge of them?” said Hussien, a brother of Bir, one of the detainees.

-The family of a second detainee, Salem, said: “We fear they will be gunned down or rounded up as soon as they put a foot in Yemen.”
+The family of one detainee, Salem, said: “We fear they will be gunned down or rounded up as soon as they put a foot in Yemen.”

-And if they survive, they may be prime recruits for terrorists in Yemen.
-Ibrahim al-Qosi, is a former Guantanamo detainee who was transferred to Sudan in 2012 before surfacing as an al-Qaida group leader in Yemen two years later.

 The lingering confinement of these men violates promises made by U.S. officials when they were sent to the UAE in 2015-17.
 It underscores flaws in the transfer program and the failure of President Donald Trump’s administration to ensure their humane treatment.

 President Barack Obama pressed to close the Guantanamo facility amid opposition from Congress.
-The plan was to prosecute some detainees and to continue to hold others without charges while their cases were evaluated by review boards Those no longer deemed dangerous were to be transferred to their homelands or third countries.
+The plan was to prosecute some detainees and to continue to hold others without charges while carrying review board evaluations.
+Those who no longer were deemed dangerous were transferred to their homelands or third countries.

 Trump had other plans.
 Before taking office, he declared on Twitter that there would be “no further releases from GITMO.”
 His administration dismantled an entire office tasked with closing the Guantanamo facility, overseeing transfers, and following up on the resettled detainees.

 Terms of the agreements the U.S. struck with the UAE and dozens of other countries that received Guantanamo detainees weren’t made public.
 But Ian Moss, a former chief of staff for the State Department’s Guantanamo envoy, insisted that, “We wanted these individuals after they were released to have a fresh start in life.
-It wasn’t part of the deal that they be incarcerated.
-That was never part of the deal.”
+It wasn’t part of the deal that they be incarcerated.”

-Moss blamed the current administration for lack of engagement, saying that “the Emiratis knew that the Trump administration didn’t care about what they did with these people or how they treated them.
-This is disgraceful.”

-Lee Wolosky was the special envoy for Guantanamo closure from 2015 to 2017, the period when the Yemenis were transferred to the UAE.
-“I can categorically deny that there was a plan to keep the men in detention following their transfer from U.S. custody,” he said in an email.

 Under Trump, only one prisoner, a Saudi, was transferred to Saudi Arabia to serve the remainder of his sentence after he agreed to a plea bargain.